isw-kudos/huddo-docs/docs/boards/msgraph/getting-started/index.md

 ### Start a free trial

 After logging in, you will also be prompted to start a free (30 day) trial.
-Enabling this will allow other users in your Office 365 tenant to login and use Huddo Boards.
+Enabling this will allow other users in your Microsoft 365 tenant to login and use Huddo Boards.

 > You may also go to [Your Admin Page](https://boards.huddo.com/admin/licences/manage) to Start Your free trial, get a Quote or Purchase licences online.